alf808/soupy-rigmarole/businessbox.md

 **EC2 monitoring**

-- [x] Servers should be able to be patched any time with Systems Manager
+- [x] startup to install and configure an agent to send custom CloudWatch events for CPU monitoring
   * [resource](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_AlarmAtThresholdEC2.html)

   * configure cloud watch agent: make sure that there's an IAM role attached to EC2 that will allow cloudwatch, ex: CloudWatchAgentServerRole